scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 Until recently, all our internal tests were executed using our own native testing framework, mainly due to lack of proper reflection support in Scala Native.
 After getting rid of this blocker, we have decided to use JUnit instead and as a result implemented the native plugin for this framework.
 Thanks to this change you are also able to also use it in your own projects.
-Naturally you are still able to use any other testing framework, as long as it supports Scala Native.
+Naturally you are still able to use any other testing framework supporting Scala Native.
+As an example Scala Native soon would be supported in [uTest](https://github.com/lihaoyi/utest) and [scalatest](https://github.com/scalatest/scalatest).

 To enable Native JUnit plugin tests add the two following lines to your `build.sbt`.
 ```scala